aadeshjain7/how-well-do-you-know-me-/README.md

 This is a CLI app made using javascript learned in neog.camp

-This is aquiz of how well do yo know Aadesh.
+This is a quiz of how well do yo know Aadesh.

 # Code-link:
 https://repl.it/@Aadeshj/doyouknowmeQuiz#index.js